omgateRepo/DS-proforma/docs/features/real-estate-projects.md

    - Triggered from a global “Add Project” button that opens a modal asking only for the name (keeps the Kanban board uncluttered).
    - Optional metadata (future): address, target units, notes.
 2. **Kanban board**
-   - Columns: New, Offer Submitted, In Progress, Stabilized.
+   - Columns: New, Offer Submitted, Under Contract, In Development, Stabilized.
    - Cards show name + key stats (units, current rent, total cost).
    - Drag-and-drop (or dropdown) to change stage; record timestamp in history table.
    - The Kanban view is dedicated: it shows only the board plus the global “Add Project” button (full-width layout with generous spacing).
 Selecting a card navigates to the project detail view (no split-pane).
+   - Stage transitions enforce data-completeness gates (documented in §6.1.1) so deals cannot advance without the required General tab information.
 3. **Delete project**
    - Allowed from any stage; must cascade delete all child records (apartments, costs, cashflow lines).
    - Soft delete for compliance (mark `deleted_at`) is acceptable if we keep data for reporting.